This tutorial covers the following topics:

-To begin, you need first to login to your cPanel and navigate to the WordPress Admin Tools link under the WordPress Tools tab.
+To begin, you need first to login to your cPanel and navigate to the WordPress Toolkit link under the WordPress Tools tab.

-Now, locate the site you want to gain access to and click on the Reset Password link next to it.
+Now, locate the site you want to reset the password for and click on the Manage button next to it.

 Next, click on the SQL link in the top menu.